truemail-rb/truemail/README.md

     @validation_type=:smtp>
 ```

-### Host audit
+### Host audit features

 This gem allows performing an audit of the host in which Truemail runs.

-#### .host_audit

 Only PTR record audit performs for today.

+#### PTR audit

 So what is a PTR record?
 A PTR record, or pointer record, enables someone to perform a reverse DNS lookup.
 This allows them to determine your domain name based on your IP address.
 Because generic domain names without a PTR are often associated with spammers, incoming mail servers identify email from hosts without PTR records as spam and you can't verify yours emails qualitatively.

 ```ruby
 Truemail.host_audit